RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/RAPID Generator.md

 ## **Output Parameters**

-**Program Module:** The RAPID program code contains the robot instructions such as target definitions, movement behavior etc. More on that topic can be found here: [**Introduction to RAPID**]({http://dl.icdst.org/pdfs/files3/db9fddeb58803077290aa2538c54333d.pdf}) or in the Technical Reference Manual of ABB Robotics.
+**Program Module (PM):** The RAPID program code contains the robot instructions such as target definitions, movement behavior etc. More on that topic can be found here: [**Introduction to RAPID**]({http://dl.icdst.org/pdfs/files3/db9fddeb58803077290aa2538c54333d.pdf}) or in the Technical Reference Manual of ABB Robotics.

-**System Module:** The RAPID system code contains basic defined system data in RAPID code such as tool information.
+**System Module (SM):** The RAPID system code contains basic defined system data in RAPID code such as tool information.
 More on that topic can be found here: [**Introduction to RAPID**]({http://dl.icdst.org/pdfs/files3/db9fddeb58803077290aa2538c54333d.pdf}) or in the Technical Reference Manual of ABB Robotics.

 ## **Menu Items**

-Through the right-click menu of the component additional options are availbale:
+Through the right-click menu of the component the following options are availbale:

 **Save Program module to file:** Save the RAPID program code to a file.

 **Save System module to file:** Save the RAPID system code to a file.

-**Documentation:** Opens the documentation page of this component.
+**Documentation:** Opens the documentation page of the component in your browser.

 ## **Usage**